Download the list of scholarship rules HERE

 - Degree of complexity of topic and contestant’s knowledge of subject matter

 - Credibility of cited resources and research materials

 - Quantity of supporting documentation using Footnotes & Bibliography

 An essay is an analytic or interpretative literary composition usually dealing with its subject from a limited or personal point of view.

 An original essay is the written expression of its author’s opinion.
-At best, an essay blends fact with imagination, knowledge, and emotions, never giving itself wholly to one or the other.
+At best, an essay blends facts with imagination, knowledge, and emotions, never giving itself wholly to one or the other.
 The essay’s purpose is always the same: to express an opinion about a specific subject.
 Therefore, the writer should feel strongly about the topic; one that he or she has experienced, witnessed, or has a serious opinion or interest in the subject.